lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 #### Description

-Creates DIPHA input file for all subregions
+Creates DIPHA input file for all subregions.
+The DIPHA program takes a specifically formatted input file.
+The authors of DIPHA included a script for generating such file for imaging data.
+This matlab function is a modified version meant to build write the input file needed for every subregion.

 #### Python Function